 4. Significant accounting policies

 The principal accounting policies adopted in the preparation of these financial statements are set out below.
-Apart from the accounting policy changes resulting from the adoption of IFRS 9 and IFRS 15 effective from 1 January 2018, these policies have been consistently applied to all the years presented, unless otherwise stated.
-The principal accounting policies in respect of financial instruments and revenue recognition applied till 31 December 2017 are presented in note 22.
+These policies have been consistently applied to all years presented in these financial statements unless otherwise stated.

 Going concern basis